Zoom transitions

 I don’t know any API to access the gesture recognisers driving all these interactive transitions.
 This might be useful if you wanted to set up custom failure requirements with your own gesture recognisers, although I didn’t see any situation so far where the behaviour wasn’t already as I would expect.

-With a full screen presentation, while the pinch and swipe down gestures mean that a user will be able to ‘escape’ from the destination view automatically, you should also add a close/done button for better discoverability and accessibility.
+With a full screen presentation, while the gestures mean that a user will be able to ‘escape’ from the destination view, you should also add a close/done button for better discoverability and accessibility.
 I’ve shown this in the basic SwiftUI code sample near the top of this article.
 Adding a button isn’t necessary for a navigation push/pop because there will be a back button in the navigation bar by default.

 Can you spin items around as you pinch to close?